Cozy Peach Kitchen

 • Cayenne pepper adds spice.
 Omit or adjust to taste as needed.

-• 2 tablespoons of taco seasoning is equal to 1 packet of store-bought taco seasoning
+• Use 2 tablespoons of taco seasoning to replace 1 packet of store-bought taco seasoning.

 • This recipe makes a little over ¼ cup (4 tablespoons) of seasoning.
 You can easily double or triple it to make more.